Vanishing of negative $K$-theory in positive characteristic: The topology

 \begin{rema} Our \ldh~topology differs from the topology of $\ell'$ alterations\footnote{We have chosen to use $l$ instead of the more aesthetically pleasing $\ell$ used in \cite{ILO} as $l$ is easier for search engines.} described in \cite[Expos{\'e} III, Section 3]{ILO}.

 Firstly, the underlying categories are different.
 In \cite{ILO} the category $alt/S$ is used, which should be thought of as some kind of Riemann-Zariski space.
 The objects of this category are the reduced schemes that are dominant and of finite type over $S$, such that the structural morphism sends generic points to generic points, and the induced field extensions associated to generic points are finite.
-The inclusion $alt/S \to Sch(S)$ does not preserve fibre-products.\footnote{The category $alt/S$ has fibre-products in the categorical sense.
+The inclusion $alt/S \to Sch(S)$ does not preserve fibre products.\footnote{The category $alt/S$ has fibre products in the categorical sense.
 These are obtained from the usual fibre product in the category of schemes as follows.
-For morphisms $X \to Y, Z \to Y$ in $alt/S$ one forms the usual fibre product $X \times_Z Y$ in the category of schemes, then takes the associated reduced scheme $(X \times_Z Y)_{red}$, and forgets any irreducible components of $(X \times_Z Y)_{red}$ which do not dominate an irreducible component of $S$ \cite[Expos{\'e} II, 1.2.5, Proposition 1.2.6]{ILO}.} If we equip $alt/S$ with the topology of $\ell'$ alterations and $Sch(S)$ with the \ldh~topology, then this inclusion is not a continuous morphism of sites \cite[Expos{\'e} III D{\'e}finition 1.1]{SGA41} (it is however cocontinuous \cite[Expos{\'e} III D{\'e}finition 2.1]{SGA41}).
+For morphisms $X \to Y, Z \to Y$ in $alt/S$ one forms the usual fibre product $X \times_Z Y$ in the category of schemes, then takes the associated reduced scheme $(X \times_Z Y)_{red}$, and omits any irreducible components of $(X \times_Z Y)_{red}$ which do not dominate an irreducible component of $S$ \cite[Expos{\'e} II, 1.2.5, Proposition 1.2.6]{ILO}.} If we equip $alt/S$ with the topology of $\ell'$ alterations and $Sch(S)$ with the \ldh~topology, then this inclusion is not a continuous morphism of sites \cite[D{\'e}finition 1.1]{SGA4III} (it is however cocontinuous \cite[D{\'e}finition 2.1]{SGA4III}).

-Second the topology of $\ell'$ alterations is defined in \cite{ILO} similarly to the ($alt/S$ analogue of the) cdh topology, but by extending the ``proper cdh'' part to allow Gabber's theorem to replace resolution of singularities.
-However, our choice of definition of the \ldh~topology as being generated by the cdh topology and the \fpsl~topology is what makes the proof of our main result so direct.
+Second, the topology of $\ell'$ alterations is defined in \cite{ILO} similarly to the ($alt/S$ analogue of the) cdh topology, but by extending the ``proper cdh'' part to allow Gabber's theorem to replace resolution of singularities.
 It appears that our topology is a ``global'' version of their ``local'' topology where global and local are in the resolution of singularities sense (cf. \cite[Expos{\'e} II, Th{\'e}or{\`e}me 3.2.3]{ILO}). \end{rema}

+The next lemma and proposition are of the form: ``a $\sigma$ covering followed by a $\rho$ covering can be refined by a $\rho$ covering followed by a $\sigma$ covering''.
+After that, Lemma~\ref{lemm:sep} says that in this situation, the associated $\sigma$ sheaf functor preserves $\rho$ separated presheaves.